Bringing Together Leaders In Healthcare To Discuss The Industry's Most Pressing Topics

 Value in healthcare has often been defined as outcomes for a given unit of cost.
 This simple on face concept has driven thousands of discussions, debates, and business decisions with the goal of improving value for the healthcare customer (AKA, the patient, the consumer).
 The passage of the Affordable Care Act was supposed to presage the shift from volume to value in the U.S. but given the discussions we all continue to have it is not clear if we have made progress.

 thank you to our sponsors:

-6 questions with MARK WALINSKE
+For The Record with MARK WALINSKE

 Mark Walinske has over 34 years of early-stage entrepreneurial experience with 15 years being in healthcare.
 Mark has always had a deep passion for advancing organizations and technologies to reverse the rising costs in healthcare.
 Prior to joining Revo Health, an organization focused on enabling value-based care, Mark was an executive at Optum in the Innovation R&D organization.

-6 QUESTIONS WITH DR. JIM EHLEN
+For The Record WITH DR. JIM EHLEN

 Philips Sleep and Respiratory Care